MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 Otherwise, it is turned off by default.
 There are two ways to log diagnostic data for Teams meetings:

 - Admin configuration- you can manage Media logs for your end users
-- End user configuration- your end users can turn on media logs
+- End user configuration- your end users can turn on Media logs

 ### Admin configuration